bodrick/awesome/README.md

 *   [StevenBlack/hosts](https://github.com/StevenBlack/hosts) - 🔒 Consolidating and extending hosts files from several well-curated sources.
 Optionally pick extensions for porn, social media, and other categories.
 *   [pymedusa/Medusa](https://github.com/pymedusa/Medusa) - Automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic.
 *   [cascadium/wsl-windows-toolbar-launcher](https://github.com/cascadium/wsl-windows-toolbar-launcher) - Adds linux GUI application menu to a windows toolbar
+*   [gothinkster/realworld](https://github.com/gothinkster/realworld) - "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more
 *   [Oros42/IMSI-catcher](https://github.com/Oros42/IMSI-catcher) - This program show you IMSI numbers of cellphones around you.
 *   [microsoft/Bringing-Old-Photos-Back-to-Life](https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life) - Bringing Old Photo Back to Life (CVPR 2020 oral)
 *   [PaddlePaddle/PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) - Awesome multilingual OCR and Document Parsing toolkits based on PaddlePaddle (practical ultra lightweight OCR system, support 80+ languages recognition, provide data annotation and synthesis tools, support training and deployment among server, mobile, embedded and IoT devices)